radionets-project/radiosim/README.md

 # radiosim
-Simulation of radio skies to simulate astrophysical data sets.
+Simulation of radio skies to create astrophysical data sets.